 Stir-fries: Spinach is a delicious addition to stir-fries.
 It cooks quickly, so it’s best added towards the end of cooking so it doesn’t become overcooked and mushy.
 The leaves will wilt quickly when exposed to heat but still remain flavorful, providing an interesting texture contrast in stir-fries.

-See also What is Squirting Cucumber Plant
+See also What is Shallot Plant

 Smoothies: Spinach makes a great smoothie ingredient because it blends well with other flavors while still providing plenty of nutrients and vitamins.
 The leaves can be added frozen or fresh, depending on personal preference, or even blended into ice cubes for easier use later on when making smoothies at home.